-Accuracy and speed building in keyboarding skills including Dictaphone work and document production for the creation of business forms, legal documents and correspondence.
+Accuracy and speed building in keyboarding skills including transcription work and document production for the creation of business forms, legal documents and correspondence.
+Prerequisite: LEGL 100.

-LEGL 140-3 (BC=3)

-Introductory Information Processing for the Legal Assistant

-This is a supported self-directed course covering an introduction to computers together with introductory and intermediate level word processing.
+LEGL 140-3 (BC=3) (3-0) 15 weeks Introductory Information Processing for the Legal Assistant This is a supported self-directed course covering an introduction to computers together with introductory and intermediate level word processing.
 This course will provide a foundation of computer literacy for the Legal Assistant field.
 Not available for Prior Learning recognition.

-LEGL 145-2 (BC=2) (2-0) 15 weeks Criminal Law
+LEGL 145-2 (2-0) 15 weeks Criminal Law